Consider the following Microsoft Office for iPad scenario:

 When you install Excel for iPad, Word for iPad, or PowerPoint for iPad, and then you start the app for the first time, it will sign you in automatically if you have used another Office for iPad app such as OneNote.
 The saved credentials from another Office for iPad app are used to sign you in automatically in order to minimize the barriers to get started.
 Therefore, you are not prompted for your user name and password.

-The next dialog box that you see (if you do not have a subscription) asks you to "View for Free" or to buy a Microsoft Office 365 Home subscription.
+The next dialog box that you see (if you do not have a subscription) asks you to "View for Free" or to buy a Microsoft Microsoft 365 Family subscription.

 View for Free

-If you already have an Office 365 Subscription registered to a different email address, select View for Free, then select Activate to sign in again with the email address that has the subscription.
+If you already have a Microsoft 365 subscription registered to a different email address, select View for Free, then select Activate to sign in again with the email address that has the subscription.

-If you select to buy a Microsoft Office 365 Home subscription, the next Buy Subscription dialog box has a Restore Previous Purchase option.
+If you select to buy a Microsoft 365 Family subscription, the next Buy Subscription dialog box has a Restore Previous Purchase option.
 When you click Restore Previous Purchase, you are prompted to enter your Apple ID, your password, or both.

-No Subscription: This Apple ID doesn’t have a paid Office 365 subscription.
+This Apple ID doesn’t have a paid Microsoft 365 subscription.

 To resolve this issue, following these steps: